Department of Energy

 Department of Higher Education and Training

-Higher education and training minister Blade Nzimande is calling for comment on a social inclusion policy framework.
+Higher education and training minister Blade Nzimande has to appoint a new Quality Council for Trades and Occupations and is calling for nominations.